Today I’m talking about Architecture Leads and how to increase your conversion rate with a strategy called ‘The Principle of Consistency’.

-The free guide will give your Clients an opportunity to get answers to some of their most pressing questions regarding design ideas, time frames and build costs, while the email address will provide you with an opportunity to follow up with them and develop the relationship further.
+The free guide will give your clients an opportunity to get answers to some of their most pressing questions, while the email address will provide you with an opportunity to follow up with them and develop the relationship further.

 Given that a recent report cited by the online marketing guru Neil Patel (Accessed 9/16/19) suggests that only 1% of your website traffic will return to your site within the next 3 months, collecting contact information could prove to be a very useful way of helping your firm build a database of potential leads while exchanging commitments.

-Given that most Architects, Interior Designers and Design Professional fail to get any commitments from Clients at the start of the relationship, by utilizing this strategy you’ll be one step ahead of your competition on the commitment ladder.
+Given that most Architects and Design professionals fail to get any commitments from Clients at the start of the relationship, by utilizing this strategy you’ll be one step ahead of your competition on the commitment ladder.